A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Background and Notation

 \subsection{Inverse Constrained Reinforcement Learning}

-In practice, instead of observing the constraint signals, we often have access to expert demonstrations $\dataset_{\expert}=\{\trajectory_{\expert}\}$ generated by experts (with policy $\pi_{\expert}$) that satisfy the underlying constraints.
+In practice, instead of observing the constraint costs, we often have access to expert demonstrations $\dataset_{\expert}=\{\trajectory_{\expert}\}$ generated by {the expert} (with policy $\pi_{\expert}$) that satisfy the underlying constraints.
 The class of methods that aim to learn a policy from expert demonstrations is named apprenticeship learning~\citep{Pieter2004Apprenticeship}.
 Among these methods, behavior cloning follows a supervised learning approach where the learner directly maps states to actions by observing the expert's demonstrations.
 However, this approach is sensitive to prediction errors.
 Divergence from the expert trajectory could lead to a cascade of errors in a sequential decision-making problem.
-Furthermore, it is particularly challenging to transfer the imitation policy to a new environment with different dynamics from the learning environment.
+Furthermore, it is particularly challenging to transfer the imitation policy to a new environment with different dynamics from the learning environment. {Beyond learning from expert demonstrations, a growing body of research emphasizes learning from human interventions~\citep{li2022efficient,basich2023learning,spencer2022expert}.
+This approach addresses the limitations of demonstration-based learning, which is restricted to scenarios where humans can directly operate the system to produce demonstrations.}